jaylinski/docker-dev-phpstorm/data/readme.md

 # Persistent data storage

-Currently used for mysql container.
+Currently used for MariaDB container.